iterative/dvc.org/static/docs/commands-reference/run.md

    	git add .gitignore metric.dvc
 ```

-Execute a Python script as the DVC pipeline step.
+* Execute a Python script as a DVC pipeline step.
 Stage file name is not
 specified, so a `model.p.dvc` stage file is created:

 ```dvc